Bankruptcy Attorney Serving Los Angeles & Orange County

 To learn more about what our clients have to say about working with Oaktree Law, see our reviews.
 Give us a call if you’re ready to get started on finding a solution that works for you.

-Oaktree Law: Highly Experienced Orange County Bankruptcy Lawyers
+Oaktree Law: Highly Experienced Los Angeles Bankruptcy Lawyers

 Each different bankruptcy type addresses different needs:

 Chapter 13 Bankruptcy This is the wage earner’s plan, for those with a regular income but large amounts of debt.

 Chapter 7 Bankruptcy A plan for individuals or businesses that includes selling some assets to pay down debt and, at the same time, discharging (wiping out) large portions of unsecured debt (debt not linked to some form of property).
 When a business declares Chapter 7 bankruptcy, the business ceases all operations.

 Chapter 11 Bankruptcy A plan specifically for businesses and high net worth individuals, in which the business is reorganized, and usually the business owner remains in control of the business, which continues operations.